zment4/StatusInsaneASL/README.md

 # LiveSplit Automatic Splitter for STATUS: INSANE

 ASL file for LiveSplit automatic splitting, with the splits properly set up for the auto-splitter.
-Currently only works with a modified game that exposes the currently loaded level ID, which is provided with permission from the developer.
+Used to require a modified game .dll, but no longer does, as the required variables are now properly exposed in the official build as well.

 ## Latest updates